The Hand that Feeds

 - Frank Garza

-- To Be Installed in the NE corner of Sugar Beet Park at Lemay Avenue and East Vine Drive
+- NE corner of Sugar Beet Park at Lemay Avenue and East Vine Drive

 - The Short-Hoe: Represents the back-breaking work required by the sugar beet workers.